anandramdeo-df/df-documents/README.md

 - Open the pod file from directory and add pods in podfile.
 ```
-pod 'df-document-capture', '~> 1.0'
+pod 'DFDocument'
 ```

 - Run command to install
 ```
 pod install
 ```
-<i>Now close the xcode project and open prj.xcworkspace instead.</i>
+<i> If any error occure in the process of pod install then try with pod update command.
+Now close the xcode project and open prj.xcworkspace instead.</i>

 - Add your org's `DCAccessToken` token in your `Info.plist` file.

-- `import DocumentCapture` in your `UIViewController` file where you want to use this feature.
+- `import DFDocument` in your `UIViewController` file where you want to use this feature.

 - And instantiate the view with following code.

-        DocumentCapture.sharedInstance.initialize(success: { [weak self] viewController in
+        DFDocument.sharedInstance.initialize(success: { [weak self] viewController in

-            // Check whether clicking back or not DocumentCapture.sharedInstance.backEnable = true
+            // Check whether clicking back or not DFDocument.sharedInstance.backEnable = true
-            DocumentCapture.sharedInstance.navigationBarColor = .white
+            DFDocument.sharedInstance.navigationBarColor = .white

             DispatchQueue.main.async {
                 if let vc = viewController {